FAQs

 SBA 504 loans are generally financed like this:

-In 504 projects, a conventional loan usually provides 50% of the project.
-This may be a bank or other institutional lender.
-Bay Area Development Company typically provides up to 40% of the project cost (the 504 loan) and the buyer typically provides a 10% down payment.
-504 loans make up a maximum of 40% of a project, or $2,000,000 for most projects, and up to $4,000,000 for manufacturing companies.
-Projects from $500,000 to as much as $20 million are viable 504 candidates.
 504 loans are take-out or permanent financing.
-As a result, the bank providing the 1st mortgage loan also provides interim financing for projects including remodeling or construction, or a short term bridge loan to facilitate a quick close for building purchase projects.
+As a result, the lender providing the 1st mortgage loan also provides interim financing of the 504 portion of the loan for projects including remodeling or construction, or a short term bridge loan to facilitate a quick close for building purchase projects.
 The 504 loan provides funds to pay off the interim or construction financing.

 What are the terms of a 504 loan?

-- 504 loans are fully amortized and have no balloon payments or call provisions.
+504 fees are 2.65% of the 504 loan plus a $2,500 loan closing fee.
+The 504 fees are financed with the overall project.
+504 loans are fully amortized and have no balloon payments or call provisions.
 504 loans have a formula prepayment penalty for the first half of the loan term.
+Note that the bank making the first mortgage loan also pays an SBA fee of ½% of the first mortgage loan amount, and this fee is normally passed on to the borrower.

 What are the terms of the conventional (bank) loan?